 Support for Returned Volunteers

 Returned volunteers have experience in addressing issues faced by developing countries and have gained broad perspectives, abundant communication skills and problem-solving abilities.
 For this reason, high expectations have been placed on these volunteers by local communities, government, educational fields and corporations in Japan.
-For example, as of April 1, 2010, the number of local government authorities and boards of education that had introduced special employment quotas for returned volunteers reached 31 (20 boards of education and 11 local government authorities).

 Moreover, there is an increasing number of JICA's returned volunteers helping to address various problems faced by Japanese society, including child-rearing support and revitalization of Japanese communities.
 JICA volunteer programs thus not only contribute to developing countries but are also helping to "energize Japan."